macuriels/portfolio/content/project/international-sanctions-network/index.md

 Besides the sanctioning and the sanctioned government, the dataset contains other variables such as the start and end dates of the sanction, the objective of the sanction, and its outcome.

 Even though the most common are trade sanctions, the database also differentiates between other types, such as military and travel bans.

+The GSDB can be accessed by reaching out to the original authors - contact details con be found on the [GSDB's official website](http://www.globalsanctionsdatabase.com/).

 ## Data Wrangling